group11-homework/fe5225group11/Group11/README.md

-This is the homework of group11
+This is homework 6 of group 11